mathetos/export-users-to-csv/readme.txt

 Export users by role and optionally set a registration date range.

-Export is found in "Users > Export to CSV"
+Export is found in "Tools > Export", or with the "Export Users" button on the Users admin screen.

 = Features =